bjlkeng/bjlkeng.github.io/source/posts/residual-networks.rst

 Taking a small break from some of the heavier math, I thought I'd write a post (aka learn more about) a very popular neural network architecture called Residual Networks aka ResNet.
-This architecture is being widely used as the standard architecture nowadays (as far as I know at least) because it's so simple yet so powerful at the same time.
-The improved performance comes in the ability to add hundreds of layers (talk about deep learning!) without degrading performance or adding difficulty to training.
+This architecture is being very widely used because it's so simple yet so powerful at the same time.
+The architecture's performance is due its ability to add hundreds of layers (talk about deep learning!) without degrading performance or adding difficulty to training.
 I really like these types of robust advances where it doesn't require fiddling with all sorts of hyper-parameters to make it work.
-Anyways, I'll introduce the idea and show an implementation of ResNet on a few runs of a variational autoencoder that I put together on CIFAR10.
+Anyways, I'll introduce the idea and show an implementation of ResNet on a few runs of a variational autoencoder that I put together on the CIFAR10 dataset.

 ..
 TEASER_END